rasheedzrt/rh-trading-bot/README.md

 * (int) `max_data_rows`: Max number of data points to store in the Pickle file (if you have issues with memory limits on your machine).
 1k rows = 70kB

 ## Running the bot
-I've included a simple Bash utility script to start, stop and check the bot's status:
+If you have 2FA enabled, or you prefer not to store your Robinhood credentials in a file, you'll need to authenticate the first time (and every time the access token expires) by using the `auth.py` script, which will ask you to enter your username, password and, if needed, your 2FA code you receive via SMS.
+Once this step has been taken care of, you can use the bundled utility script to start, stop and check the bot's status:

 * `./bot.sh start` will run the bot in the background (even after you close your terminal window)
 * `./bot.sh stop` will stop the background process